kwu7/Nova-War/ProgressUpdates .md

 ### What will you do this week?
 * Design UML diagram for classes within our game
-* Create java project based of UML diagram
+* Create java project for for game

 ### Any blocking issues/challenges need to be addressed?
 * None